-We do not intend to seek a rating on the Notes.
-However, if a rating service were to rate the Notes and if such rating service were to lower its rating on the Notes below the rating initially assigned to the Notes or otherwise announces its intention to put the Notes on credit watch, the trading price of the Notes could decline.
+We do not intend to seek a rating on the 2014 Notes.
+However, if a rating service were to rate the 2014 Notes and if such rating service were to lower its rating on the 2014 Notes below the rating initially assigned to the 2014 Notes or otherwise announces its intention to put the 2014 Notes on credit watch, the trading price of the 2014 Notes could decline.

-Holders of Notes may be subject to tax if we make or fail to make certain adjustments to the conversion rate of the Notes even though they do not receive a corresponding cash distribution.
+Holders of 2014 Notes may be subject to tax if we make or fail to make certain adjustments to the conversion rate of the 2014 Notes even though they do not receive a corresponding cash distribution.

-The conversion rate of the Notes is subject to adjustment in certain circumstances, including the payment of cash dividends.
+The conversion rate of the 2014 Notes is subject to adjustment in certain circumstances, including the payment of cash dividends.
 If the conversion rate is adjusted as a result of a distribution that is taxable to our common stockholders, such as a cash dividend, a noteholder may be deemed to have received a dividend subject to U.S. federal income tax without the receipt of any cash.
 In addition, a failure to adjust (or to adjust adequately) the conversion rate after an event that increases a noteholder's proportionate interest in us could be treated as a deemed taxable dividend to you.
-If (i) a make-whole fundamental change occurs prior to February 6, 2021 (in the case of the 2014 Notes) or (ii) prior to February 6, 2023 (in the case of the 2018 Notes) or (x) upon our issuance of a notice of provisional redemption (in the case of the 2014 Notes) or (y) upon voluntary conversion of the 2018 Exchange Notes prior to the issuance of a notice of provisional redemption (in the case of the 2018 Notes), under some circumstances, we will increase the conversion rate for Notes converted in connection with the make-whole fundamental change or provisional redemption.
+If a make-whole fundamental change occurs prior to February 6, 2021 or upon our issuance of a notice of provisional redemption, under some circumstances, we will increase the conversion rate for the 2014 Notes converted in connection with the make-whole fundamental change or provisional redemption.
 Such increase may also be treated as a distribution subject to U.S. federal income tax as a dividend.
-For a non-U.S. holder, any deemed dividend would be subject to U.S. federal withholding tax at a 30% rate, or such lower rate as may be specified by an applicable treaty, which may be set off against subsequent payments on the Notes.
+For a non-U.S. holder, any deemed dividend would be subject to U.S. federal withholding tax at a 30% rate, or such lower rate as may be specified by an applicable treaty, which may be set off against subsequent payments on the 2014 Notes.

-Any conversions of the Notes will dilute the ownership interest of our existing stockholders, including holders who had previously converted their notes.
+Any conversions of the 2014 Notes will dilute the ownership interest of our existing stockholders, including holders who had previously converted their notes.

-Any conversion of some or all of the notes will dilute the ownership interests of our existing stockholders.
-The initial conversion price under the 2018 Notes is approximately \$7.8775 as compared to approximately \$55.94 under the 2014 Notes.
-As a result, each of the outstanding 2018 Notes is initially convertible into 126.9438 shares of our common stock per \$1,000 principal amount while our outstanding 2014 Notes are initially convertible into 17.8750 shares of our common stock per \$1,000 principal amount.
-Issuances of shares of common stock upon conversion of our Notes could depress the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.
-In addition, the existence of the Notes may encourage short selling by market participants because the conversion of the Notes could depress the price of our common stock.
+Any conversion of some or all of the 2014 Notes will dilute the ownership interests of our existing stockholders.
+The initial conversion price under the 2014 Notes is approximately \$55.94.
+As a result, each of the outstanding 2014 Notes is initially convertible into 17.8750 shares of our common stock per \$1,000 principal amount.
+Issuances of shares of common stock upon conversion of our 2014 Notes could depress the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.
+In addition, the existence of the 2014 Notes may encourage short selling by market participants because the conversion of the 2014 Notes could depress the price of our common stock.